 - About two-thirds of mispriced bonds returned to their fair values on a staggered schedule within the first three months of extreme BBM classification, and almost all bonds converged to their fair values over four to seven months.

 - On average, the bonds in Q5 traded 209 times in months t + 1 and t + 2, whereas those in Quintile 1 traded on average 84 times.

 Their findings led Bartram, Grinblatt, and Nozawa to conclude:

 “Given that the future cash flows of corporate bonds, particularly senior bonds, are far less risky than their equity counterparts, bond price movements have to arise largely from discount rate variation rather than from changes in projections of future cash flows.
 Thus, our key finding—that a book-to-market signal for bonds generates risk-adjusted bond alphas that are almost as large as the alphas book-to-market generates in equity markets—favors mispricing over risk mismeasurement as the better explanation of the book-to-market phenomenon.”

-Transaction costs play an important role because the market for corporate bond returns is relatively thin, much less so than for equities.
-Thus, they noted, “transaction costs remain an obstacle for hedge funds and other arbitrageurs.”
+They added the caution that transaction costs play an important role because the market for corporate bond returns is relatively thin, much less so than for equities:

 “The risk-adjusted profits from the monthly-rebalanced BBM signal do not survive transaction costs, which are substantially higher in the corporate bond market than in the stock market.
 These transaction costs remain an obstacle for hedge funds and other short-term arbitrageurs. … Nevertheless, a buy-and-hold variation of the strategy does survive the transaction costs incurred by larger transaction sizes, enhancing overall net performance provided the institutions avoid additional short sales costs and constraints, for instance by tilting a long-only portfolio towards underpriced and away from overpriced bonds to some degree.”